codingMustache/codingMustache/README.md

 ## Joke of the Day

-You know what they say about cliffhangers...
+What did the ocean say to the beach?
+Thanks for all the sediment.

 ## Daily Trivia

-In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. Blue
+ 1. PHP
- 2. Red
+ 2. JavaScript
- 3. Green
+ 3. Python
- 4. Yellow
+ 4. C#

 <details>
   <summary>Answer</summary>
-  Green
+  JavaScript
 </details>